 |Remote execution can be easily done in Saltstack.
 This is considered as the key function of this software.||Remote execution is not possible in Ansible.
 No arbitrary commands or remote hosts are used here for execution.|

-Though Ansible and Saltstack are open sources, the services offered are not competitive enough when seen in an enterprise perspective.
-Hence, there is Saltstack Enterprise and Ansible Tower provided with a cost so that they work to the enterprise expectation.
+Though Ansible and Saltstack are open sources, the services offered are not competitive enough when seen from an enterprise perspective.
+Hence, there is Saltstack Enterprise, and Ansible Tower provided with a cost so that they work to the enterprise expectation.
 Both are used for configuration management and IT automation.